 The growth in consumer technology is beneficial for mankind but there are some hazardous factors associated with it and we can’t afford to overlook them in any manner.

-Similarly, we have another piece of technology which is growing and being adored by a lot of tech enthusiast.
+Similarly, we have another piece of technology that is growing and being adored by a lot of tech enthusiasts.
 That are Drones.
-Drones are getting cheaper and now being used by civilians (apart from the military for monitoring exercise) for capturing some of the finest aerial shots.
+Drones are getting cheaper and are now being used by civilians (apart from the military for monitoring exercise) for capturing some of the finest aerial shots.
 Recently DJI launched Mavic Air 2 which is an updated version of DJI Mavic Air Drone.
 There are hundreds of other Drones that you can easily for commercial use.
 If you are interested in buying a drone with a camera, you should definitely check that link out.

-But a drone flight by non-professional drone pilot or by a civilian is an open invitation to some of the horrible mishappenings.
-Maybe you heard the news about a drone that hits British Airways plane as it prepares to land at Heathrow.
+But a drone flight by a non-professional drone pilot or by a civilian is an open invitation to some of the horrible mishappenings.
+Maybe you heard the news about a drone that hits a British Airways plane as it prepares to land at Heathrow.
 You can read more about that here.

 After that incident, the government felt the need to impose some regulations on Drones, and no doubt, it is a need of the hour.
-Not only that, but there are also thousands of cases that led to the accident because of drones.
+Not only that but there are also thousands of cases that led to the accident because of drones.

 So, if you are in India, US, UK, and planning to buy a Drone for personal use or for commercial use, make sure you are aware of these drone regulations.

 On October 30th, 2017, the Indian Government finally took a step towards Drone regulations in India.
 India’s aviation regulator, the Directorate General of Civil Aviation (DGCA) unveiled a PDF for the usage of aerial vehicles.